Unit 8: PDE Modelling in Key AIMS Domains

 💡 Hint

-A few dimensionless groups carry most of the physics.
-They tell you which terms dominate in a given problem before you solve anything.
+A few dimensionless groups tell you which terms dominate before you solve anything.
+They are the reason the capstone’s three sites behave so differently.

 Péclet \mathrm{Pe} wH/\kappa advection vs. diffusion across the column

-Diffusive time T_\kappa H^2/\kappa time for diffusion to mix the column
+Diffusive time T_\kappa H^2/\kappa how long diffusion takes to mix the column

-• \mathrm{Pe} \approx 1 — balanced regime; both transport mechanisms compete on equal footing.
+• \mathrm{Pe} \approx 1 — advection and diffusion compete on equal footing.

 Do the §8.6 arithmetic for all three capstone sites (Unit 9 §9.1).
 Using each site’s depth (H_A = 15 m, H_B = 60 m, H_C = 100 m), with \kappa_m = 10^{-3}\,\text{m}^2/\text{s} and w_0 = 10^{-5}\,\text{m/s} for all three, compute per site: \mathrm{Pe} = w_0 H / \kappa_m, the diffusive time T_\kappa = H^2/\kappa_m in days, and the diffusive penetration depth \sqrt{\kappa_m \tau} for a 3-day storm.
 Check your numbers against the regime labels in the Unit 9 site table — do you reproduce “\mathrm{Pe} \ll 1 / \sim 1 / \gg 1”?
 One of the three labels deserves a caveat; identify which and explain (hint: how much of Site C’s column does a 30-day run actually mix?).